apache/echarts-doc/en/option/component/visual-map.md

 <br>
 **The relation with dataRange in ECharts2**

 `visualMap` is renamed and extended from the  `dataRange` component in ECharts2 .
 In ECharts3,  the configuration item of `dataRange` from `option` is till compatible, which would automatically transfer to `visualMap` configuration item.
-We recommend you to write  `visualMap` instead of `dataRange` in option。
+We recommend you to write  `visualMap` instead of `dataRange` in option.

 <br>
 **Here is the detailed introduction to all configurations of visualMap.**